Men’s Health: Symptoms, Common Conditions, Tests and Treatment Options in the UK

 Fertility can be difficult to talk about, and many men delay getting help because they feel embarrassed or assume the issue must lie elsewhere.
 In reality, male fertility problems are common and medically important.

-Some men seek help after a long period of trying for a baby without success.
-Others worry earlier because of a known varicocele, previous testicular issues, anabolic steroid use, infection, or concern about semen quality.
+Some men seek help after many months of trying for a baby without success.
+Others worry earlier because of a known varicocele, previous testicular issues, anabolic steroid use, past infection, or concern about semen quality.

 Possible contributing factors include: